mkhodary/Angular_Umm_alqura_calendar/README.md

-# Angular Directive Calendar including Umm Al Qura and Gregorian Calendar
+# kdate Angular Directive and Filter for Umm Al Qura and Gregorian Calendar
 <br>
 Angular Directive is developed by **"Mohamed Elkhodary"** and is available for use as in *Terms of Use* section.
 <br>
 <br>
-It provides date picker for "Gregorian" calendar and "Umm alqura calendar" in two languages: english and Arabic (Arabic and Arabic/Egypt).
+It provides date picker and date display "Angular filter" for "Gregorian" calendar and "Umm alqura calendar" in two languages: english and Arabic (Arabic and Arabic/Egypt).
 <br>
 This sample is built on http://keith-wood.name/calendarsPicker.html by including an angular directive that works as a wrapper on top of keith-wood jquery library.
 <br>